 Appropriate Vaccine Usage

-This datapoint is a measure of the percent of long-term care patients that received the flu and pneumonia vaccines.
-Respiratory viruses can be fatal for nursing home patients, making these types of vaccines critical to patient health.
+Measures the percent of long-term stay patients that received the pneumonia and flu vaccines.
+Respiratory viruses can be deadly for nursing home residents, making these vaccines important for resident well-being.

 Residents Maintain Autonomy